rojau7/Mobile-Banking-Onboarding-BA-case-study/README.md

+**Mobile Banking App - Onboarding Redesign**

+## Business Analysis Case Study
 ---

-# Mobile Banking App – Onboarding Redesign

-**Business Analysis Case Study**
+## 1. PROJECT OVERVIEW

+The mobile banking application is currently facing a high user drop-off rate during the onboarding process.
+While a significant number of users download the application, many fail to complete the registration and account setup process.
+This drop-off negatively impacts user activation, customer acquisition goals and overall business performance.

+The organisation has identified onboarding as a critical area requiring improvement to ensure users can quickly and easily start using the banking services offered by the application.

 ---

-## Project Overview

-The mobile banking application is experiencing a high user drop-off rate during the onboarding process.
-While many users download the application, a significant number fail to complete registration and account setup.
-This project focuses on analyzing the current onboarding experience and proposing a redesigned user flow to improve user engagement and registration completion rates.
+## 2. PROBLEM STATEMENT

+The existing process is lengthy and complex, leading to user frustration and abandonment.
+Users encounter multiple steps without clear guidance, which results in reduced engagement and incomplete registrations.
+There is a need to redesign the onboarding experience to make it more user-friendly, intuitive, and aligned with user expectations.

 ---

-## Problem Statement

-The existing onboarding process is lengthy and complex, leading to user frustration and abandonment.
-Users encounter multiple steps without sufficient guidance, resulting in low engagement and incomplete registrations.
+## 3. BUSINESS OBJECTIVE

+The primary objective of this project is to analyse the current onboarding process, identify key users pain points and drop-off stages, and propose a redesigned onboarding flow that improves user engagement and incomplete registration completion rates.

 ---

-## Business Objective

-The objective of this project is to analyze the current onboarding process, identify key user pain points, and propose a redesigned onboarding flow that improves user experience and increases successful account registrations.
+## 4. SCOPE OF ANALYSIS

+### IN SCOPE

+Review and analysis of the current onboarding process

+Identification of user drop-off points and pain area

+Creation of user personas

+Competitor onboarding analysis

+Redesigning of the onboarding user flow (conceptual)

+Definition of success metrics

+### OUT  OF SCOPE

+UI / UX visual designs or wireframes

+Technical or backend implementation

+Development and testing activities

+## 5. ROLE & RESPONSIBILITY

+**ROLE -** Business Analyst

+RESPONSIBILITIES

+Analyse the current onboarding journey

+Identify usability and user pain points

+Conduct competitor benchmarking

+Propose an improved onboarding flow

+Define measurable success criteria

 ---

-## Scope of Analysis

-### In Scope
+## 6. CURRENT ONBOARDING ANALYSIS

+### 6.1 Existing Onboarding Flow (As - Is)

-* Analysis of the current onboarding process
+The current onboarding process of mobile banking application follows these steps:

-* Identification of user drop-off points and pain areas
+User downloads and launches the mobile banking app

+Welcome screen displaying key app features

+User enter mobile number and email address

+OTP verification for mobile number / email

+Entry of personal details (Name, Date of birth, Address)

+Identify Verification (KYC document upload)

+Account Setup (Username, Password, Security questions)

+Account confirmation and redirection to dashboard

+### 6.2 Identified Drop-off Points

+The highest user drop-off is observed at the following stages of onboarding

+OTP verification due to delayed or failed OTP delivery

+Personal details entry because of lengthy and repetitive forms

+KYC document upload, which user perceive as complex and time-consuming

+Account setup due to strict password and security requirements

+### 6.3 User Pain Points

+The key pain points identified during the onboarding analysis include:

+Excessive number of steps before user can access core banking features

+Absence of a progress indicator, causing uncertainty and frustration

+Lack of clear instruction during KYC and document upload

+Mandatory information requested upfront without explaining its purpose

+Re-entry of similar information across multiple screens

+### 6.4 Business Impact

+The current onboarding challenges lead to the following business impacts:

+Reduced onboarding completion rate

+Poor first-time user experience

+Increased customer support request related to onboarding issues

-* Creation of user personas
+Lost of potential customers and reduced user activation
-* Competitor onboarding analysis
-* Redesign of the onboarding user flow
-* Definition of success metrics

-### Out of Scope

-* UI/UX design and wireframes
-* Technical or backend implementation
-* Development and testing activities

 ---

-## Role & Responsibility

-**Role:** Business Analyst

-**Responsibilities:**

-* Analyze the current onboarding journey
-* Identify user pain points and drop-off stages
-* Define user personas
-* Conduct competitor benchmarking
-* Propose an improved onboarding flow
-* Define measurable success criteria

----

-## Current Onboarding Analysis

-### Existing Onboarding Flow (As-Is)

-1. App download and launch
-2. Welcome screen with feature overview
-3. Mobile number and email entry
-4. OTP verification
-5. Personal details entry
-6. KYC document upload
-7. Account setup
-8. Dashboard access

-### Identified Drop-Off Points

-* OTP verification delays or failures
-* Lengthy personal details form
-* Time-consuming KYC process
-* Complex password and security requirements

-### User Pain Points

-* Too many steps before accessing core features
-* No progress indicator
-* Lack of guidance during KYC
-* Repetitive data entry

-### Business Impact

-* Low registration completion rate
-* Poor first-time user experience
-* Increased customer support queries
-* Loss of potential active users

----

-## User Persona Research
+## 7. USER PERSONA RESEARCH

-### Persona 1: First-Time Digital Banking User
+### 7.1 Persona 1 : First-Time Digital Banking User

+**Profile Summary**

-* **Age:** 25–40
+**Age:** 25-40

+**Occupation:** Salaried / Small Business Owner

-* **Tech Proficiency:** Basic to Moderate
+**Technology Proficiency:** Basic to Moderate

 **Goals**

-* Easy account setup
-* Clear understanding of steps
+Open a bank account easily & without confusion

+Understand the onboarding steps clearly

+Feel confidently using the app independently

 **Pain Points**

-* Confusing terminology
-* Complex verification steps

----
+Difficulty undestanding banking terminology

+Challenges in completing KYC without assistance

+Fear of errors during registration

+Onboarding Expectations

+Guided and simple onboarding flow

+Minimal mandatory data entry

+Clear explanation for each step

-### Persona 2: Tech-Savvy User
+### 7.2 Persona 2: Tech-Savy User

+**Profile Summary**

-* **Age:** 18–30
+**Age:** 18-30

+**Occupation:** Student / Young professional

-* **Tech Proficiency:** High
+**Technology Proficiency:** High

 **Goals**

-* Fast onboarding
+Complete onboarding quickly

-* Immediate access to features
+Access banking features immediately

+Avoid unnecessary steps

 **Pain Points**

-* Lengthy forms
+Lengthy forms & repeated information

-* Unnecessary guidance
+Mandatory tutorials or help screens

+Delays in OTP and verification

+Onboarding Expectations

+Transparent security messaging

+Clear explanation of data handling

+Visible confirmation of secure processes

+### 7.4 Persona-Based Onboarding Considerations

+Provide guided onboarding for first-time users

+Offer a fast onboarding option for tech-savy users

+Highlight security measures for security-concious users

+Maintain flexibility while ensuring regulatory compliance

 ---

-### Persona 3: Security-Conscious User

-* **Age:** 30–55
-* **Tech Proficiency:** Moderate

-**Goals**

-* Secure data handling
-* Transparency in verification

-**Pain Points**
+## 8. COMPETITORS ANALYSIS

+### 8.1 Objective

+The objective of this competitor analysis is to evaluate the onboarding process of leading mobile banking applications and identify industry best practices that can be applied to improve the current  onboarding experience.

+### 8.2 Competitors Reviewed

+The following mobile banking application were analysed as part of this study:

+Revolut

+Monzo

+Chime

+N26

+### 8.3 Competitor Onboarding Overview

+Feature / Aspect

+Revolut

+Monzo

+Chime

+N26

+### 8.4 Key Observations

+Most competitors provide a clear progress indicator during onboarding

+Registration requires minimal mandatory information upfront

+KYC steps are broken into smaller, manageable actions

+Clear instructions and contextual guidance are provided at each step

+Faster onboarding improves user guidance and engagement

+### 8.5 Identified Best Practices

+Display onboarding progress clearly

+Reduce cognitive load by limiting data entry

+Provide contextual help without overwhelming users

+Ensure KYC steps are simple and well-explained

+Balance speed with security and compliance

+### 8.6 Application to Current Project

+The following best practices will be considered while redesigning the onboarding flow:

+Introduction of a progress indicator

+Simplification of registration steps

+Improved guidance during verification stages

+Reduced upfront data collection

-* Unclear security measures
+Clear communication of security measures
-* Lack of trust-building communication

 ---

-## Competitor Analysis

-### Competitors Reviewed

-* Revolut
-* Monzo
-* Chime
-* N26
+## 9. REDESIGNED ONBOARDING USER FLOW (To-Be)

-### Key Observations
+### 9.1 Objective

-* Clear progress indicators improve completion rates
-* Minimal mandatory data upfront
-* Guided KYC processes
-* Contextual user guidance

-### Best Practices Identified

-* Simplified onboarding steps
-* Clear communication of security measures
-* Flexible onboarding paths
-* Reduced cognitive load
+The objective of the redesigned onboarding flow is to reduce user drop-off, improve engagement, and enable users to complete registration quickly while maintaining security and compliance requirements.

+### 9.2 Improved Over Current Flow

+Reduced number of mandatory fields during initial signup

+Clear progress indicator to manage user expectations

+Simplified and guided KYC experience

+Elimination of repetitive data entry

+Improved clarity and messaging at each step

 ---

-## Redesigned Onboarding User Flow (To-Be)

-1. App launch with concise welcome screen
-2. Progress indicator showing onboarding steps
-3. Mobile number and email entry
+## 10. METRICS AND SUCCESS CRITERIA

+### 10.1 Key Metrics

+The success of the redesigned onboarding process will be measured using the following metrics:

+Onboarding completion rate

+Drop-off rate at each onboarding step

+Average time taken to complete onboarding

-4. OTP verification with retry options
+OTP failure and retry rate

-5. Minimal personal details entry
-6. Guided KYC process
-7. Account credential setup
-8. Registration confirmation
-9. Dashboard access
+KYC completion success rate

+### 10.2  Success Criteria

+The redesigned onboarding will be considered successful if:

+Onboarding completion rate increases significantly

+User drop-off during OTP & KYC steps is reduced

+Average onboarding time is decreased

+User satisfaction related to onboarding improves

+Support requests related to onboarding issues decline

 ---

-## Metrics and Success Criteria

-### Key Metrics

-* Onboarding completion rate
-* Step-level drop-off rate
-* Average onboarding time
-* OTP failure rate
-* KYC success rate

-### Success Criteria

-* Increased onboarding completion rate
-* Reduced drop-off during OTP and KYC
-* Faster onboarding time
-* Improved user satisfaction
-* Reduced onboarding-related support tickets

----

 ## Conclusion

-The redesigned onboarding flow addresses key usability challenges identified in the existing process.
-By simplifying steps, improving guidance, and clearly communicating progress and security, the proposed solution aims to enhance user engagement and drive higher registration completion rates.
+The redesigned onboarding flow addresses key user pain points identified during analysis and align with user persona and industry best practices.
+By simplifying steps, improving guidance, and clearly communicating progress and security the new onboarding experience aims to enhance user engagement and increase successful account registrations.

 ---